-Once the Plan Selection Period ends, Members will be in the Fixed Enrollment Period and will not be able to change health plans except under certain circumstances that warrant an exception.
+Once the Plan Selection Period ends, Members will be in the Fixed Enrollment Period and will not be able to change health plans or ACOs except under certain circumstances that warrant an exception.
 All Members who are in the Fixed Enrollment Period must meet special exception criteria and provide ample supporting information for a plan transfer to be approved by MassHealth.

-After a health plan change is requested, MassHealth will work to respond as quickly as possible, and will have up to 30 days to adjudicate the exception.
-If the exception is granted, the Member will be notified by MassHealth Customer Service by phone and in writing of the approval and the effective date of the enrollment change.
+After a health plan/ACO change is requested, MassHealth will work to respond as quickly as possible, and will have up to 30 days to decide the exception.
+If the exception is granted, MassHealth Customer Service will notify the Member by phone and in writing of the approval and the effective date of the enrollment change.